BrandiRuan/CS705_group5/README.md

 3. Document: This page contains some common-used windows shortcuts.
 We will tell users focus on experiencing of Fitts' Law rather than answering shortcut questions.
 They can find the correct answers directly from this page.
 4. Tutorial: This is the main page of our website.
   - Users have 3 minutes to try themselves.
 Each question has 4 choice.
 Users can modify the button sizes and the distances between buttons to see what kinds of configuration are easy and helpful to choose answer.
 There is a blue button called `Fitts' Law visualization`.
 Users can click on this button to see the calculation of Fitts' Law.
 The parameters used in the calculation are dynamic and real-time, which depends on the current location of cursor and current size & distance of buttons.
-  - After 3 minutes, users will be randomly splited into two groups: `observing` and `observing & clicking`.
+  - After 3 minutes, users will be randomly splited into two groups: `observe` and `observe & click`.
 Before experiencing the website, We will tell them which group are they in (They can not choose group by themselves).
 We determine three configurations for both groups, and they can only change between these three configurations.
 Each group has three questions.
 Users in the first group can only view the questions.
 They cannot actually answer questions and interact with buttons.
 Users in the second group can both view the questions and click on buttons.
 They will get real feedback when they answer questions.
 Both groups are allowed to jump between different questions and different configurations.
 They are always allowed to visualise the calculation of Fitts' Law by clicking on the "visualization button" as well. <br>

 <div align="center">